-SOUTHEAST OF NOW: Directions in Contemporary and Modern Art is initiated and edited by a collective of researchers based primarily within the region, with varying local (and national and transnational) expertises, and divergent theoretical and methodological allegiances.
+SOUTHEAST OF NOW: Directions in Contemporary and Modern Art in Asia is initiated and edited by a collective of researchers based primarily within the region, with varying local (and national and transnational) expertises, and divergent theoretical and methodological allegiances.
 The collective comprises of:

 Isabel Ching (Singapore/Germany)

 Isabel Ching holds a Masters of Arts (Art History &Theory) from the University of Sydney, Australia.
 She is currently a Ph.D. candidate on scholarship from the Cluster of Excellence, Asia and Europe in a Global Context’s Graduate Program for Transcultural Studies at the University of Heidelberg (Germany).
 Her doctoral research project (Chair of Global Art History) investigates conceptualism in Myanmar, The Philippines, and Singapore from the 1960s to 1990s.
 She is the project coordinator for the Cluster’s interdisciplinary research network ‘Arts and the Transcultural’ and an organiser of the Cluster’s International Summer School 2015, ‘Walking the Line – Art of Border Zones in Times of Crisis‘.
 She has curated exhibitions of artists from China, Hong Kong, Myanmar, the Philippines, Singapore, and Thailand, and was curator for the 9th BrandNew Art Project in 2014 hosted by the Bangkok University.
 Her writings have also appeared in journals like Third Text and DiAAAlogue.

 Thanavi Chotpradit (Thailand)